 Welcome!
 If you have found this page, you or somebody you love may be experiencing Obsessive Compulsive Disorder, and would like to learn more.
 Good news: OCD can be managed!
 There is an evidence based treatment called Exposure & Response Prevention (ERP) and Inference Based CBT (I-CBT) that allow clients to live with their OCD without it consuming or debilitating their lives.
 Maybe this is your first time seeking treatment, or maybe you have been to countless therapists over the years and received the incorrect treatment for your OCD.
 Either way, I am glad you are here because there is treatment available.

 Contact me at 785-477-9117 or AmandaLCPC@therapysecure.com for more information!
 Amanda can see residents of the state of Kansas, Colorado, Nebraska, Maine, Missouri, Michigan, Arizona and Florida via teletherapy.

 Obsessive Compulsive Disorder

 Do you ever get thoughts stuck in your head that cause distress?
 Or maybe it’s an image that pops up that causes you panic because it is unwanted?
-Obsessive-Compulsive Disorder (OCD) consists of two parts: Obsessions are the intrusive, persistent and unwanted thoughts, images, or urges that get stuck in your head, while the compulsions are the repetitive rituals (or behaviors) you feel you have to complete in order to relieve your anxiety.
+Obsessive-Compulsive Disorder (OCD) consists of two parts: Obsessions are the intrusive, persistent and unwanted thoughts, images, or urges that get stuck in your head, while the compulsions are the repetitive rituals (behavioral or mental) you feel you have to complete in order to relieve your anxiety.
 While everyone has intrusive thoughts and images pop into their head, an individual with OCD becomes distressed by theirs.
 They wonder, “Why did I have this thought?”
 “Does this mean I wanted the thought?”
 “Does this mean I’m a bad person?”
 “Does this mean I’m going to act on the thought?”
 “Does this mean I cannot handle it?”

 Some common obsessions include: